BrenanMarenger/Capstone-Project/README.md

 * Typescript - came accross ambiguous typing issues, leading to some DB problems
 * Scss - better organized, easier to read, and use for CSS
 * Vue 3 - more up-to-date, more features, easier configuration with imported tools
-* Methodology - follow an agile system while developing a more consistent, effient, and fine-tuned product
+* Rich Server - too much functionality on the client-side, distribution of data for performance
-* Better Practices - small code organization and optimization techniques that I've picked up on
+* Refractor - organize code better, specifically html tags, component usage, easier to read